Skip to content

 └──────┘

-This might get problematic in case you use the same column muliple times in your expression as the output columns will get duplicated.
-For example the following query will fail.
+This might get problematic in the case you use the same column multiple times in your expression as the output columns will get duplicated.
+For example, the following query will fail.

 try: